-How many cases of Coronavirus (COVID-19) are there right now in Kraków?Thus far 41,531 cases of Coronavirus have been confirmed in Kraków and the surrounding voivodeship of Małopolska (ENG: Lesser Poland) is between 1,941 and 2,876 new daily cases.
+How many cases of Coronavirus (COVID-19) are there in Kraków?The current rate of infection of Coronavirus in Kraków and the surrounding voivodeship of Małopolska (ENG: Lesser Poland) is between 1,941 and 2,876 new daily cases.

 As of now, there are a reported 400,185 active cases of Coronavirus in the whole of Poland.
-There have been a total of 340,834 people infected in Poland since March 4 2020.
+There have been a total of 2,250,991 people infected in Poland since March 4 2020.
 51,884 people have died from Coronavirus in Poland.

-The cities and their surrounding voivodeships with the highest number of cases are Katowice (read more) and the capital Warsaw (read more).
+The cities and their surrounding voivodships with the highest number of cases are the capital Warsaw (read more) followed by Katowice (read more).

 Obviously, given the rapid exponential spread of the virus, the exact number of cases is difficult to calculate and constantly being updated.
 Check this live updated global map by John Hopkins University or follow the Polish Ministry of Health on Twitter @MZ_GOV_PL.